Dr. Megan Kennelly

 - Chandler Day - MS Student

 I do not have a formal teaching appointment.
-However, I give several guest lectures each year in undergraduate courses in Plant Pathology and Horticulture.
-In addition, I co-teach a summer field course for graduate students and mentor graduate students who conduct formal internships in the diagnostic laboratory.
+I give several guest lectures each year in undergraduate courses in Plant Pathology and Horticulture.
+I contribute to mentoring graduate students who conduct formal internships in the diagnostic laboratory.
+I am the lead of our summer research and extension experiences for undergraduates program.